 “And darkness includes boogers.”

-Kaelee Simmons (junior, dance team co-captain, chess club) ran the after-school yoga program.
-Her class was incredibly popular and it made perfect sense—everyone’s parents were involved in dark-ass weapons research; slaving away on robot-spiders or forced alertness vivisections was a surefire way to raise your stress levels.
+Kaelee Simmons (junior, dance team co-captain, chess club president) ran after-school yoga.
+Her class was incredibly popular and it was no surprise—everyone’s parents were involved in dark-ass weapons research.
 Nearly every student got a second-hand dose of what the fuck am I doing dissecting live Insectoids, or Dear God—why the hell did I create a miniature civilization and contain it in a bottle, only to tyrannize it with nano-vampirics?

 Peter unfolded his yoga mat—a prominent amanita muscaria mushroom was emblazoned on its center—and flapped it onto the ground.
 Eun Yin, who was standing to his right, recoiled in horror.

-“Oh my God.”
-She cupped a hand over her nose and mouth.
-“Peter—how long has it been since you washed that thing?”
+“Oh God.”
+She cupped her nose and mouth with her right hand.
+“Peter—how long has it been since you washed your mat?”

 “What?”
 He gave her an irritable look.
 “It doesn’t smell that ba—”